 - 10.2.37 The objective of the assessment process is to identify and evaluate the potentially significant effects arising from the Proposed Development.
 The assessment will identify the residual effects likely to arise from the finalised design considering mitigation measures and the change over time. - 10.2.38 The significance of effects is assessed by considering the sensitivity of the receptor and the predicted magnitude of effect in relation to the baseline conditions.
 In order to provide a level of consistency and transparency to the assessment and allow comparisons to be made between the various landscape and visual receptors subject to assessment, the assessment of significance is informed by pre-defined criteria as outlined in Table 10.11.
-When assessing significance, individual effects may fall across several different categories of significance best fits the overall effect to a landscape or visual receptor.
+When assessing significance, individual effects may fall across several different categories of significance and professional judgment is therefore used to determine which category of significance best fits the overall effect to a landscape or visual receptor.